The storehouse of knowledge

 Here, you can:

 Negative share capital must be resolved as soon as possible.
-Below is a practical roadmap that reflects the requirements of the Commercial Code (รriseadustik) and common solutions in the market.
-Under Commercial Code ยง 176(2) the companyโs net assets must be at least: Example: If the balance sheet shows that equity is below either limit (often expressed as negative share capital), the board must, within three months after approval of the annual report, convene a shareholdersโ meeting to decide on remedies.
+Below is a practical roadmap that aligns with the requirements of theย Commercial Codeย (รriseadustik) and common market solutions.
+Under Commercial Code ยง 176(2), the companyโs net assets must be at least: Example: If the balance sheet shows that equity is below either limit (often expressed as negative share capital), the board mustย convene a shareholders’ meetingย within three months after approval of the annual report to decide on remedies.
 Tip: Make sure any capital manoeuvre is properly documented, entered in the accounting ledgers and registered in e-Business Register.
-Only the paid-in share capital can be returned to the owner, and this may be done no earlier than 4 months after the start of the liquidation process.
+Only the paid-in share capital may be returned to the owner, and this may occurย no earlier than 4 monthsย after the liquidation process begins.
 The return can include both the registered share capital and any remaining funds in the companyโs bank account, provided all legal obligations have been fulfilled.
-Need help?
-This guide is provided for general information and does not constitute legal advice.
+NB!
+In Estonia, for a Private Limited Company (Oร), the โฌ2,500 minimum share capital requirement was abolished in February 2023, meaning the share capital can be as low as โฌ0.01; however, founders become personally liable for the difference if assets fall short of โฌ2,500 in bankruptcy.
+For a Public Limited Company (AS), the minimum remains โฌ25,000.

 1. When is equity โtoo lowโ?